fastpm/fastpm/README.rst

 Fedora .

 gsl : Most super-computing facility have these already installed.
 Locate the path.
-Point GSL_DIR to the installation dir.
+Point GSL_DIR to the installation dir. (parent directory of lib and include)

 pfft : bundled and built statically via